- Where can I learn more about UIT's cloud strategy, including how UIT safeguards Stanford data that is shared with cloud providers?

 In general, Stanford’s cloud partners roll out improvements to their services (MS Office 365, G Suite, Box, etc.) more often than we can for campus offerings, and without a need to bring systems down or schedule service outages.
 (Their maintenance and development teams are far larger, after all.)
 By handing over the burden of updates to cloud providers, we can shift our focus from operating the services to integrating the services for Stanford’s specific needs.
 All of this also means we’ll get to work more directly with the students, faculty, and staff who use the services, and assure their satisfaction with them.

-If you have a question not answered here, send a note to the UIT Cloud Program core team.
+If you have a question not answered here, send a note to the UIT Cardinal Cloud team.